lindenb/jvarkit/docs/IndexCovToVcf.md

     -o, --output
       Output file.
 Optional .
 Default: stdout
     -ped, --pedigree
+      Optional pedigree.
 A pedigree is a text file delimited with tabs.
 No header.
-Columns are (1) Family (2) Individual-ID (3) Father Id or '0' (4) Mother Id or '0' (5) Sex : 1 male/2 female / 0 unknown (6) Status : 0 unaffected, 1
+Columns are (1) Family (2) Individual-ID (3) Father Id or '0' (4) Mother Id or '0' (5) Sex : 1 male/2 female / 0 unknown (6) Status :
-      affected,-9 unknown
+      0 unaffected, 1 affected,-9 unknown
     -R, --reference
       Indexed fasta Reference file.
 This file must be indexed with samtools faidx and with picard CreateSequenceDictionary